fabianfassnacht/QGIS_Tutorial6/Tutorial_6_Selections.md

 # QGIS - Tutorials
 ## Tutorial 6 - Spatial and semantic selection in QGIS

-Fabian Fassnacht

-Institute for Geography and Geoecology

-KIT—Karlsruhe Institute of Technology

-July 17, 2017

 **Abstract**

 After completing this tutorial you will know how to perform a spatial selection and a selection based on the contents of the attribute table of Shapefiles / vector files.
-Developed with QGIS version - LAS PALMAS 2.18.9
+Developed with QGIS version - Bialowieza 3.22.5

+In this Tutorial we will a new Shapefile named **gis.osm_roads_free_1** that you can download here:

+Don't forget to unzip the Shapefile.

 ## 1 Performing a spatial selection / spatial query
 In this tutorial we will first learn how to perform a spatial selection, which means selecting a subset of spatial features of a vector shapefile based on their location.
 Then we will learn how we can select spatial features based on information stored in the attribute table.

 To start,

-**we again load the raster dataset “S2_Neapel_sm2.tif” located in the “Datasets/S2” folder and adapt the visualization settings to have a balanced view of all classes by using the channels R=3, G=2, B=1 and loading new max / min values using the “Style”-tab in the properties window.**
+**we again load the raster dataset “S2_Neapel_sm2.tif” located in the “Datasets/S2” folder and adapt the visualization settings to have a balanced view of all classes by using the channels R=3, G=2, B=1 and loading new max / min values using the “Symbology”-tab in the properties window.**

 Following the already known procedures, we will now create an empty Point shapefile by

 **selecting the menu “Layer” then “Create Layer” and “New Shapefile Layer”.
 Be careful to select the correct coordinate reference system and select “Point” as Shapefile Type.
 Then we will zoom into the area of the vulcano and create a new Point in the just created Point-Shapefile that is located in the center of the vulcano - by now you should already know how to accomplish this.
 We will then save our edits and stop the editing mode.**

 This should lead to a similar situation as shown in Figure 1.
-Next, we will load the Shapefile “gis.osm roads subset.shp” by
+Next, we will load the Shapefile “gis.osm_roads_free_1” by

-**starting the dialogue to load a Shapefile (as already learned in Tutorial 2) and then navigating to the folder ”Datasets” and then ”Italy_South_OSM”, selecting the layer and confirm with “open”.**
+**starting the dialogue to load a Shapefile (as already learned in Tutorial 2) and then navigating to the folder where you have saved the file provided above, select the file, and confirm with “open”.**

 ![Figure 1: Adding a point to the center of the crater.](Fig1_Tut6.png)